ahmedxtb/msan622/project-dataset/README.md

 X1965        Aruba          ABW 1965     29.413
 ```

-- The data sets have a similar structure, so I merged them together by "Country.Name", "Country.Code" and "year"
+- The data sets have a similar structure, so I took the same steps above for each data set and merged them together by "Country.Name", "Country.Code" and "year" to a big data set.
-- "Country.Map" includes information such as region and income group for each country.
-Finally, I combined "Country.Map" to the data set.
-The cleaned data is shown as follows.
+- Finally, I combined "Country.Map" to the data set.
+"Country.Map" includes information such as region and income group for each country.
+The final cleaned data is shown as follows.

 ```
 > head(combined.data)